 Tight on time for a chat?
 Shoot us an email instead!

 What’s the best online TEFL course for a graduate?

 If you’re a soon-to-be (or recent) university graduate researching TEFL courses, you’re not alone.
 Teaching English abroad is a popular choice among university students looking to travel after graduation, and for good reason: travel the world while earning a paycheck?
 Sign me up!

-The best online TEFL course for recent university graduates with very little (if any) teaching experience is a 120-hour TEFL.
+The best online TEFL course for recent university graduates with very little (if any) teaching experience is a 120-hour TEFL, like the one you can get from Teach Away.
 A 120-hour TEFL certificate will qualify you for most teaching jobs.
 While 100 hours is the minimum requirement, it can be 20 hours shy of the TEFL training desired by hiring schools internationally.

 Are you an adventurous recent grad who's short on cash and looking for a way to fuel your wanderlust?
 Grab your free copy of Beyond magazine.
 It’s jam-packed with everything you need to know to land your first teaching job abroad.

 Online TEFL courses teach pretty similar (if not the exact same) curriculum as in-person TEFL courses, but adopt a more theoretical approach to teaching ESL.
 This does not, however, make online TEFL courses less reputable than their in-person counterparts.

 Whether you choose to get certified in person or online, you will end up with the same qualification on the other side: a TEFL.

 That being said, not all online TEFL courses are created equal.
 For this reason, it’s paramount to do your research to understand the credibility of online TEFL course providers.

 Feeling suspicious of a fake TEFL course or suspected scam?
 You should be able to confidently provide these answer to the following questions: